 Sony A99 II versus Sony A7R III

-The Sony Alpha ALT-A99 II and the Sony Alpha A7R III are two digital cameras that were revealed to the public, respectively, in September 2016 and October 2017.
+The Sony Alpha ALT-A99 II and the Sony Alpha A7R III are two digital cameras that were announced, respectively, in September 2016 and October 2017.
 The A99 II is a DSLR, while the A7R III is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
 Both cameras offer a resolution of 42.2 megapixel.

 An illustration of the physical size and weight of the Sony A99 II and the Sony A7R III is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the A99 II – represents the basis for the calculations across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A99 II – represents the basis or 100 percent across all the size and weight measures).